TeamDev-IP/JxBrowser-QuickStart/Gradle/Console/README.md

 This example demonstrates how to configure a Gradle project with JxBrowser to use it in a console application.

+## Prerequisites

+To compile and run this example please make sure you use Java 17 or higher.

 ## Download the Project

 Clone this repository using the following command: